kskalvar/aws-eks-cluster-quickstart/README.md

 ### Test Cluster
 Using kubectl test the cluster status
 ```
-source ~/.bashrc # To insure you picked up the environment variables
 kubectl get svc
 ```
 ### Test Cluster Nodes
 Use kubectl to test status of cluster nodes
 ```
-source ~/.bashrc # To insure you picked up the environment variables
 kubectl get nodes
 ```
 Wait till you see all nodes appear in "STATUS Ready"